 Project Title: Universal Surgical Drain

-Team Members: Timothy Barry (Co-Leader)

-Scott Carpenter (BWIG) Ozair Chaudhry (Co-Leader)
+Team Members: Timothy Barry (BSAC) Scott Carpenter (Co-Leader) Ozair Chaudhry (Communicator) Ryan Childs (BWIG) Evan Joyce (Co-Leader)

-Ryan Childs (BSAC)

-Evan Joyce (Communicator)

-Date: October 15th 2010
+Date: February 4 th 2011

+Function:

-Function: The universal surgical drain will be used to drain pus from boils and abscesses that form underneath the skin.
-When inserted into a surgical incision made upon an abscess, the drain will keep the cavity of the abscess open by physically preventing the healing and closing of the skin, allowing the pus to drain.
+The universal surgical drain will be used to drain pus from boils and abscesses that form underneath the skin.
+When inserted into a surgical incision, the drain will keep the cavity of the abscess open by physically preventing the healing and closing of the skin thus allowing pus to drain from the abscess cavity.
 This device will be an improvement upon the existing Penrose drain.
-It will eliminate the need to suture the drain to the wound, and it will be simple to reinsert into the abscess cavity.
+It will eliminate the need to suture the drain to the wound, and it will be simple to reinsert into the abscess cavity should it inadvertently dislodged.
 This will eliminate the need for costly outpatient nursing visits.
 Additionally, it should be simple, cheap, and easy to produce so that it remains a viable competing product.
 The drain will be made in several different sizes to accommodate all size of abscess incisions.